kubernetes-sigs/gateway-api-inference-extension/site-src/index.md

 - **Customizable Load Balancing for Inference**: an **[inference gateway]** defines a pattern for customizable load balancing and request routing that is optimized for Inference.
 An **[inference gateway]** provides a reference implementation of model endpoint picking leveraging metrics emitted from the model servers.
 This endpoint picking mechanism can be used in lieu of traditional load balancing mechanisms.
 Model Server-aware load balancing ("smart" load balancing as its sometimes referred to in this repo) has been proven to reduce the serving latency and improve utilization of accelerators in your clusters.

+By achieving these, the project aims to reduce latency and improve accelerator (GPU) utilization for AI workloads.

 ## API Resources